cloudtracer/paskto/README.md

 # Paskto - Passive Web Scanner

   Paskto will passively scan the web using the Common Crawl internet index either by downloading the indexes on request or parsing data from your local system.
 URLs are then processed through Nikto and known URL lists to identify interesting content.
+Hash signatures are also used to identify known default content for some IoT devices or web applications.
 ```
   Options